rodrigueg/rodrigueg.github.io/content/research.md

 <span style='text-align: justify;'>

-Rodrigue is a Doctor in Computer Science (Data Science).
-His thesis is entitled "_Deep Learning on Attributed Graphs for Mapping Leptospirosis Risk_".
-He defended his PhD in August 2025 at the University of New Caledonia.
+Rodrigue <span style="font-variant:small-caps;">Govan</span> holds a Ph.D. in Computer Science (Data Science).
+His dissertation is entitled "_Deep Learning on Attributed Graphs for Mapping Leptospirosis Risk_".
+He defended his thesis on August 21, 2025, at the University of New Caledonia.

-The thesis committee was composed of:
+The members of the thesis committee were as follows:
-- Dr. Christophe Menkès, Senior Research Scientist, **Chair** -- ENTROPIE, French National Research Institute for Sustainable Development, New Caledonia
+- Dr. Christophe <span style="font-variant:small-caps;">Menkès</span>, Senior Research Scientist, **Chair** -- <span style="font-variant:small-caps;">Entropie</span>, French National Research Institute for Sustainable Development, New Caledonia
-- Dr. Thomas Guyet, Full Researcher, **Reviewer** -- AIstroSight, INRIA, Lyon, France
+- Dr. Thomas <span style="font-variant:small-caps;">Guyet</span>, Full Researcher, **Reviewer** -- AIstroSight, INRIA, Lyon, France
 - Pr.
-Luiz-Angelo Steffenel, Full Professor, **Reviewer** -- LICIIS, Université de Reims Champagne-Ardenne, France
+Luiz-Angelo <span style="font-variant:small-caps;">Steffenel</span>, Full Professor, **Reviewer** -- LICIIS, Université de Reims Champagne-Ardenne, France
-- Dr. Cyrille Goarant, Habilitated Research Scientist, **Examiner** -- Public Health Department, South Pacific Community, New Caledonia
+- Dr. Cyrille <span style="font-variant:small-caps;">Goarant</span>, Habilitated Research Scientist, **Examiner** -- Public Health Department, South Pacific Community (SPC), New Caledonia
-- Dr. Corina Iovan, Research Scientist, **Examiner** -- ENTROPIE, French National Research Institute for Sustainable Development, New Caledonia
+- Dr. Corina <span style="font-variant:small-caps;">Iovan</span>, Research Scientist, **Examiner** -- <span style="font-variant:small-caps;">Entropie</span>, French National Research Institute for Sustainable Development, New Caledonia
 - Pr.
-Nadia Kabachi, Full Professor, **Examiner** -- ERIC, University Claude Bernard Lyon 1, France
+Nadia <span style="font-variant:small-caps;">Kabachi</span>, Full Professor, **Examiner** -- ERIC, Claude Bernard University Lyon 1, France

-This thesis explored supervised learning methods applied to the risk mapping of leptospirosis in New Caledonia.
-To do so, a holistic approach is considered, by collecting, pre-processing and integrating a broad spectrum of variables, whether they are meteorological, environmental or socio-demographical.
-The risk mapping has been conducted according the leptospirosis surveillance data from 2011 to 2022, on a spatial scale finer than the municipal level, and on a monthly time step.
-This spatio-temporal granularity therefore posed a real challenge of imbalanced data.
-Combined with several sampling strategies, two approaches were developed.
+This thesis explored supervised learning methods applied to leptospirosis risk mapping in New Caledonia.
+A holistic approach was adopted, involving the collection, preprocessing, and integration of a wide range of data, including meteorological, environmental, and socio-demographic variables.
+Risk mapping was performed using all leptospirosis cases recorded between 2011 and 2022, at a spatial scale finer than the municipality level, and on a monthly temporal resolution.
+This spatio-temporal granularity introduced a significant challenge of imbalanced data.
+Combined with several data sampling strategies, two main approaches were developed.

-The first approach involved an ensemble learning, coupled with under-sampling and hybrid sampling strategies for model training, as well as weighted prediction to optimize the approach's effectiveness.
-Given conclusive results, an explainability component was developed, enabling the identification of most contributing factors to the leptospirosis risk.
-Despite satisfying results, this first approach required a large number of supervised learning models.
+The first approach integrates ensemble learning with under-sampling and hybrid sampling strategies for model training, along with weighted prediction mechanisms to optimize its performance.
+Following the conclusive results obtained with this ensemble-based method, an explainability component was developed to identify the main factors contributing to leptospirosis risk.
+Although this first approach produced satisfactory results, it required the use of multiple supervised learning models.

-In parallel, this thesis investigates graph neural network (GNN) methods, focusing specifically on the optimal reduction of attributed graphs within a GNN model by integrating existing pooling techniques from the literature.
-The resulting hybrid method, named <span style="font-variant: small-caps;">SpaPool</span>, performed comparably to established approaches and demonstrated superior results on datasets consisting of small attributed graphs.
-Given the effectiveness of graph-based representations, the second approach to map leptospirosis risk using a single GNN model was developed.
-Combined with various sampling strategies, this method produced promising outcomes, yielding more balanced sensitivity and specificity scores compared to the ensemble approach.
+In parallel, the thesis investigated graph neural network (GNN) methods, specifically the problem of optimal reduction of attributed graphs within a GNN model by combining existing pooling techniques.
+This hybrid method, named <span style="font-variant: small-caps;">SpaPool</span>, proved comparable to existing methods, while demonstrating a certain advantage when dealing with small attributed graphs.
+Given the effectiveness of attributed graph representations, the second approach for leptospirosis risk mapping was based on a single GNN model.
+Combined with various sampling strategies, this approach yielded promising results, achieving more balanced sensitivity and specificity scores than the ensemble-based approach.

-The contributions presented in the thesis, both methodological and applied, offer new opportunities for studying other health-related and anthropogenic phenomena.
+The contributions presented in this thesis, both methodological and applicative, open new opportunities for studying other health-related and anthropogenic phenomena.

-This thesis was under supervision of <a href="https://isea.unc.nc/membres/selmaoui-folcher/" target="_blank">Prof. Nazha Selmaoui-Folcher</a>, Full Professor in Computer Science at the University of New Caledonia and <a href="https://www.philippe-fournier-viger.com" target="_blank">Prof. Philippe Fournier-Viger</a>, Distinguished Professor in Computer Science at the Shenzhen University (China).
+This thesis was conducted under the supervision of <a href="https://isea.unc.nc/membres/selmaoui-folcher/" target="_blank">Nazha <span style="font-variant:small-caps;">Selmaoui-Folcher</span></a>, Full Professor of Computer Science at the University of New Caledonia, and <a href="https://www.philippe-fournier-viger.com" target="_blank">Philippe <span style="font-variant:small-caps;">Fournier-Viger</span></a>, Professor of Computer Science at Shenzhen University (China).

-During this thesis, Rodrigue has given classes to Bachelor students.
-His main courses involved Advanced programming in Python, Graph Theory, and Database management.
+During his Ph.D., Rodrigue also taught undergraduate students (Bachelor’s and DEUST levels).
+His teaching activities included algorithm design and Python programming, graph theory, as well as database management and manipulation.

 </span>